 Little white lies

 Independently published magazine covering film and cinema.
 Features lots of original illustration.

 Leading international journal of academic film and television studies

 For the BA3a unit you are required to produce a Research Report.

 The Research Report gives you the chance to explore an area of interest to you and your practice.
 It should build on the ideas you laid out in the Research Report Proposal you handed in as part of the BA2b unit.

 The guidelines for all courses are available on the intranet: Research Report Guidelines

-You can see examples of high quality research reports from previous years’ NUA students via the link below:
+You can see examples of high quality research reports from previous years’ Norwich students via the link below:

 - Art of the guillotine

 Online film community for film editors.
 Connect editors and future editors with ideas and techniques that make films great as well as connect them with each other.